wengzuyang/chatroom-TCP/README.md

-the function of this program is make a chat with others on the different computer
+this progrem's function is make a chat with others on the different computer.